runtimeverification/iele-semantics/iele.md

 clients of that contract can be sure that its funds will only be used according to the contract code.

+When calling a function on an account, the caller may include funds to be given to the receiver.
+In the syntax of the `call` instruction this quantity comes after the `send` keyword.
-Because the only way to send funds is as part of a call, and to allow sending funds in the same way whether the destination is a smart contract or a simple wallet, a simple wallet account exposes a single public function `@deposit` which takes no arguments, produces no results, and immediately returns successfully when called (thus keeping any funds which were sent).
+This is also the only way to transfer funds between accounts.
+To allow sending funds to simple wallets, those accounts act as if they have a single public function named `deposit` which takes no arguments and immediately returns successfully when called (thus keeping any funds which were sent).

-To allow people to prepare to receive funds without needing to send (and pay for) any blockchain transactions, a simple wallet address can be calculated from a private key, and attempting to call `@deposit` on a previously unknown address will succeed begin tracking a balance for that account.
+To allow people to set up a simple wallet without needing to send any blockchain transactions, we need to allow `deposit` to be called on accounts that have never previously been mentioned on the blockchain.
+In this case the account is initialized as an "empty" account, which has a balance but no contract code.

-A complication is that such an account may eventually become a full smart contract, because it is infeasible to test whether an address was generated from a private key, and sometimes possible to predict the address where a new smart contract is created, so we allow smart contract creation to succeed even if an empty account is already present (and any funds are inherited by the new contract).
+A complication is that a call to `deposit` can create such an "empty account" at the address where a new smart contract will later be created, because it is sometimes feasible to predict the addresses of new contracts.
+The prevent this from being a possible denial of service attack, we allow the new smart contract to be created anyway in this case, setting up its code an persistent storage and inheriting any funds which were already held at that address.
-This still cannot result in a contract existing at an address for which somebody also knows a private key.
+This is a bit unfortunate but it doesn't compromise the security guarantee that a smart contract account never exists at an address for which anybody knows a private key.

 Modal Semantics
 ---------------